AraMinjibir/Profile-Card-Bootsrap-Version/README.md

 # Project Description

-In my quest to enhance my skills in responsive design, I decided to transform all my previous exercises into responsive designs, and this project is one of them.
+In my quest to enhance my skills in responsive design.
+I decided to transform all my previous exercises into responsive designs, and this project is one of them.

 The project includes a container named 'container,' which houses a two containers and a grid container (row).
 Within this row, there is a single column.
 The column contains a card with background-image, image and text.
 While the remaining two containers consists background-colors.